India - Trade BarriersIndia - Trade Barriers

 Services in which there are restrictions include: insurance, banking, securities, motion pictures, accounting, construction, architecture and engineering, retailing, legal services, express delivery services and telecommunication.
 The Indian government has a strong ownership presence in major services industries such as banking and insurance.
 Foreign investment in businesses in certain major services sectors, including financial services and retail, is subject to limitations on foreign equity.
 Foreign participation in professional services is significantly restricted, and in the case of legal services, prohibited entirely.

-In response to pressure from local stakeholders, India has steadily increased export duties on iron ore and its derivatives.
+India has steadily increased export duties on iron ore and its derivatives.
 This includes export duty of 30 percent, ad valorem export duty on iron ore pellets of five percent, an export duty on iron ore containing less than 58 percent iron of 10 percent, and an export duty on chromium ore of 30 percent ad valorem.
 In recent years certain Indian states and stakeholders have increasingly pressed the central government to ban exports of iron ore.
 To improve availability of iron ore for the local steel producers, the GOI in March 2016 enhanced and unified the rate of export duty for all types of iron ore (other than pellets) at 20 percent; earlier a 15 percent export tax was applicable on lumps and 5 percent on fines.
 India’s export duties impact international markets for raw materials used in steel production.
 In addition to the steel-related export duties, India’s March 2017 budget also imposed a 15 percent duty on exports of aluminum ores, including laterite.
 India has also maintained, since February 2012, a 30 percent ad valorem duty on exports of chromium ore.